pyzkaccess

 Events

-zk.events.refresh() # Get unread events from device
+zk.events.refresh() # Get the unread events from a device

-zk.events.poll() # Wait until any event will occur
+zk.events.poll() # Wait until any event will occur (or timeout will be reached)

-zk.door.events # Event log for all doors (exluding auto open door by time for instance)
+zk.door.events # Event log for all doors (exluding auto open door by time, for instance)

 zk.aux_inputs.events # Event log related to aux inputs only